Conjugacy problem in groups with quadratic Dehn function: Introduction

 More precisely, a finitely presented group is hyperbolic if and only if it has a subquadratic (hence linear) Dehn function \cite{GrHyp, Bow, Ol91}.
 In particular, the conjugacy problem in such groups is decidable \cite{GrHyp}.

 It is also known that groups with quadratic Dehn functions exhibit certain "non-generic" non-positive curvature behavior as far as geometric and algorithmic properties are concerned.
 For example their asymptotic cones are simply connected \cite{Pap}.
-For large classes of groups with quadratic Dehn functions, the conjugacy problem is decidable.
-In fact it is true for all known examples of groups with quadratic Dehn functions such as bi-automatic groups \cite{Eps}, $SL_n(\Z), n\ge 5$ \cite{Young, Grunewald-Segal}, groups acting geometrically on CAT(0) spaces \cite{BridsonHaefliger}, the R. Thompson group $F$ \cite{Guba, GubSa}, free-by-cyclic groups \cite{BrGr, OS06}, etc. The decidability of conjugacy problem was proved in a completely different way in each of these cases and it is natural to ask if every group with quadratic Dehn function has decidable conjugacy problem and there is a uniform proof of that fact.
-That question was first formulated by Rips in the early 90s (some of the important results mentioned above had not appeared yet at that time).
+The conjugacy problem is the second of Dehn's basic algorithmic problems.
+The word problem in groups with quadratic (or any recursive) Dehn function is decidable.
+Thus the following question is very natural:

 \begin{prob}[Rips] Does every finitely presented group with quadratic Dehn function have decidable conjugacy problem? \end{prob}